 Violet is a lot more sympathetic than in most adaptations, as it's made abundantly clear that her brattiness is the result of years of psychological abuse by her hideous Stage Mom, who is the true Hate Sink of her arc.
-This has likely contributed to her being one of the most popular characters of this adaptation.
+This has likely contributed to Violet being one of the most popular characters of this adaptation.
 It also helps that's she's portrayed by Annasophia Robb, who's had a far more successful career than the other child actors bar Freddie Highmore (and even his career slumped until he moved into television work as a young adult).

 Memetic Molester: Willy Wonka.
 Beyond the Nightmare Fuel elements of Johnny Depp's performance, when the film hit theaters it was in the wake of Michael Jackson being found not guilty on child molestation charges.
 As Depp's Wonka and White Jackson are superficially similar in appearance, the film was the butt of jokes and questions as to whether this was intentional.

-The Scrappy: Willy Wonka himself in this adaptation.
-Johnny Depp's performance was panned especially in comparison to Gene Wilder's much loved take on the character — this usually being the main reason the 1971 film is considered superior to it.
-Not helping matters is the change from the book in which Wonka wants Charlie to abandon his family completely to work in the factory.
-His resemblance to Michael Jackson was also much remarked upon, especially since the film came out at the height of his sex scandal.
+The Scrappy: Willy Wonka himself!
+Johnny Depp's performance was panned especially in comparison to Gene Wilder's much-loved take on the character — this usually being the main reason the 1971 film is considered superior to it.
+Not helping matters is his Adaptation Personality Change, which reaches a low point when he wants Charlie to abandon his family completely to work in the factory.
+His resemblance to Michael Jackson was also much remarked upon, especially since the film came out at the height of a sex scandal.